-Este informe incluye informacion importante sobre el agua potable.
-Si tiene preguntas o comentarios sobre este informe in espanol, favor de llamar al telefono (361-297-5253) para hablar con una persona bilingue en espanol.
+Este reporte incluye informacion importante sobre el para tomar.
+Para asistencia en espanol, favor de llamar al telefono (361-297-5253).

 SOURCES OF WATER AND POSSIBLE CONTAMINANTS

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals, and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water before treatment include: -Microbial contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; -Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming; -Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses; -Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems; and - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.